Validating Schema Compliance During Digital Ingest: Troubleshooting Edge Cases in Archival Workflows

 Each native error signature points to a specific remediation rather than a blanket rejection of the batch.

-Before schema evaluation begins, all payloads must pass through a deterministic normalization stage.
-This layer resolves encoding ambiguities and sanitizes structural anomalies that would otherwise trigger parser-level exceptions.
+Before schema evaluation begins, every payload must pass through a deterministic normalization stage.
+This layer resolves encoding ambiguities and sanitizes structural anomalies that would otherwise trigger parser-level exceptions long before any schema assertion is reached.

 python